Romania orders election recount after shock far-right win – DW – 11/28/2024

 At the same time, the court shot down an application to annul the first round of voting, saying it had been filed after the permitted deadline.

 The decision for a recount comes as the country's presidency said top officials reported "cyberattacks aimed at influencing the correction of the electoral process" in Sunday's election.
-The presidency said that Russia's has an interest to influence Romanian society.
+The presidency said that Russia has a "growing interest" to influence Romanian society.

 wd/nm (Reuters, AP, AFP, dpa)